EricPacefactory/scv2_services_beta/README.md

 ##### Build image

-To build the docker image, use the **build_image.sh** script, which can be found in the folder (relative to the root project folder):
+To build the docker image, use the **build_image.sh** script, which can be found in the following folder (relative to the root project folder):

 `build/docker/build_image.sh`

 This script will prompt to perform a 'git pull' operation.
-If agreed to, this has the effect of building the image using the newest available source code.
+If agreed to, the system will attempt to download the newest copy of the source code before building.
+This has the effect of building the most up-to-date image.

 Note that the git pull operation only works if an internet connection is available!
-The rest of the build script may also require an internet connection if prerequiste image data isn't already available.
+The rest of the build script may also require an internet connection if prerequisite image data isn't already available.

-#### Run container
+##### Run container

-To run the docker image (built using the steps above), use the **run_container.sh** script, which can be found in the folder (relative to the root project folder):
+To run the docker image (built using the steps above), use the **run_container.sh** script, which can be found in the following folder (relative to the root project folder):

 `build/docker/run_container.sh`

 This script will prompt to enable auto-restart on the container.
-This should only be declined if running the container in a development environment.
+If the container is running in a development environment, it makes sense to decline/disable auto-restarting.
+Otherwise is it best to leave it enabled.

 Note that this script does not require an internet connection, assuming the image has already been successfully built.

 Also note that environment variables can be overridden by providing them as additional arguments to the run script.
 For example, the server port can be changed to 1234 by using the run script as follows:

 `build/docker/run_container.sh GIFSERVER_PORT=1234`

+See the dockerfile (`build/docker/Dockerfile`) for information about available environment variables.

 ---